IITGN-CS327-2024/our-own-compiler-nova/Syntax.md

 Indexing in arrays is similar to strings.
 The syntax is as follows-

 ```
-var array temp = [1, 4, 6, 2, 7, 9];
+var array int temp = [1, 4, 6, 2, 7, 9];
 println(temp[4]);
 ```
 O/P- 7

 ### Tuples:
 Tuples are similar to arrays but with two constraints- these are immutable, and once declared, the size can’t be changed and that said, we have to explicitly put the values.
+All the syntax rules for tuples are same as those of arrays.

-`var tuple temp = (5, 7, 3, 2);`
+`var tuple int temp = (5, 7, 3, 2);`

 ### Operators: